jhuapl-bio/GE-Workshop-Sandbox/Advanced_Metagenomics.md

 Otherwise, if you want to view things through the File Explorer you can do so by following these steps:

+### Viewing or adding to your WSL from Windows Explorer

 On the left-hand side, you should see the Linux logo in the quick search, near the bottom.
+Open Windows Explorer (Folder icon) on your Windows 10/11 machine first.

 <img src="./imgs/accessingLinuxFS1.PNG"  width="60%" height="30%">